BWL-MEPE-Klaytn/.github/profile/README.md

 - You can connect wallets of various chains, including Kaikas and Metamask, to the dashboard.

 **Issue NFTs**
-- MEPE supports Klaytn KIP-17 contract generation.
+- MEPEKLAY supports Klaytn KIP-17 contract generation.
 - Suites to all your membership or products you want to tokenize.

 **Sending tokens through a friend's profile**